mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2018/2018-01-27-spicy-baked-beans/index.md

 ---
-title: "Spicy Baked Beans"
+blog: shalveena.com
+categories:
+- recipes
+coverImage: img_3405.jpg
 date: "2018-01-27"
-categories:
-  - "recipes"
 tags:
-  - "beans"
+- beans
-  - "family-favourites"
+- family-favourites
-  - "vegan"
+- vegan
-  - "vegan-breakfast"
+- vegan-breakfast
-coverImage: "img_3405.jpg"
+title: Spicy Baked Beans
 ---

 When I first arrived in New Zealand 10 years ago, one of the things which startled me was the breakfast.
 I lived in an all-inclusive student accommodation and for better or worse had to eat whatever was given to me.
 I quickly settled on a winning combination of white toast and baked beans, neither of which I ate before in my life.